The plate by Giuseppe Vasi

 In the early XXth century medieval paintings on the walls of the main nave were discovered behind later additions: it was the starting point of a long restoration process which ended in the 1940s and which returned the whole interior of the church to its assumed XIIth century appearance.

 The frescoes are dated late XIIth century and were made by a team of at least four painters.
 Their outlines have lost preciseness and in some places one can only distinguish patches of colour, yet the cycle of paintings is interesting for its complexity and the orderly depiction of nearly fifty scenes.
 Eighteen are taken from the Old Testament and the others portray events of the Life of Jesus Christ.
+Because of humidity the frescoes require periodical and lengthy restorations.

 (left) Collegio Antonio Rosmini along Via di Porta Latina; (right) an ancient column at the corner of the short street leading to the church